- June 4, 2019

 Causes of Car Accidents in California

-A San Diego car accident lawyer says one of the primary reasons that California tops other states for traffic accidents and fatalities is the size of the state’s population.
+One of the primary reasons that California tops other states for traffic accidents and fatalities is the size of the state’s population.
 States with higher numbers of people have more vehicles on the road and, therefore, more accidents.
 This is why California, Texas, Florida, and New York are usually leading the country in accident numbers — they are the most populous states.

 That said, there are a number of other factors that contribute to the high number of traffic accidents in California.
 Some of the top factors include: